 It is a widely accepted opinion that pattern-orientation is a promising approach to software development.
 Patterns are a means to reuse software development knowledge on different levels of abstraction.
-They classify sets of software development problems or solutions that share the same behavioral or structural concepts.
+They classify sets of software development problems or solutions that share the same structure.

-Today, patterns are defined for different activities in the software engineering life cycle.
-Problem Frames [Jac01] are patterns that classify software development problems and can be referred to as "problem patterns".
+Patterns have been introduced on the level of detailed object oriented design [GHJV95].
+Today, patterns are defined for different activities.
+Problem Frames [Jac01] are patterns that classify software development problems.
 Architectural styles are patterns that characterize software architectures [SG96, BMR+96].
 They are also called "architectural patterns".
-Design Patterns are used for finer-grained software design and have been introduced on the level of detailed object-oriented design [GHJV95], while frameworks [FJ99] are considered as less abstract, more specialized.
+Design Patterns are used for finer-grained software design, while frameworks [FJ99] are considered as less abstract, more specialized.
 Finally, idioms are low-level patterns related to specific programming languages [BMR+96], and are sometimes called "code patterns".

 Using patterns, we can hope to construct software in a systematic way, making use of a body of accumulated knowledge, instead of starting from scratch each time.